Purpose

 storage_api:Network dependency: OceanBase Database and MaxCompute must be deployed in the same VPC to achieve low-latency, high-throughput data transmission.

-Permission dependency: Storage API permissions must be enabled in MaxCompute, and the AccessKey must have the corresponding permissions.
+Permission dependency: The Storage API must be enabled in MaxCompute, and the AccessKey must have the necessary permissions.

-- OceanBase Database and MaxCompute are deployed in the same VPC.
+- OceanBase Database and MaxCompute are in the same VPC.

-- The data volume is extremely large or real-time requirements are high.
+- The data volume is extremely large or the real-time requirements are high.

 Considerations